yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 ### Concluding

 This week provided an abundance of invaluable, hands-on learning opportunities.
 Overall, it was another fantastic week that left me eager to continue building on the practical skills I gained.

-Even weeks later, I am back and so excited to learn more! 😊
+Even weeks later, I am back and so excited to learn more Docker! 😊🐳